-- Self-motivation

-- Response to set-backs

-- Skills and interest in teamwork

-- Leadership skills or interest, particularly collaborative leadership

-- How the applicant would most benefit from VASG support

-- Academic/Professional performance

-- Academic/Professional potential

-- Anything else that VASG should know about the applicant in order to fully consider their candidacy
+- How the applicant would most benefit from VASG support - Academic/Professional performance - Academic/Professional potential - Anything else that VASG should know about the applicant in order to fully consider their candidacy

 Professional Mentor Form: The form indicates a commitment to mentor the student and uphold the highest standards of mentorship.
 Only a single form should be sent even if the student has multiple mentors.
 To maintain confidentiality, VASG requires that forms are NOT submitted with the student's application.
-Forms must be requested and submitted through eSeaGrant.
+Forms must be requested and submitted through VASG's website.
 The form must be submitted before the application deadline.